Proposals for new POPs

 Amendments to the Protocol for inclusion of new substances to the annexes must be adopted by consensus of the parties.

-ECHA supports the Commission and the Member States in identifying new POPs and carries out public consultations during the identification process.
+ECHA supports the Commission and the Member States in identifying new POPs and carries out consultations during the identification process.